the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 ## Benefits of illustrations and why you should get a professional scribe

 *The Turing Way* chapters often include research or scientific concepts described by professionals.
-As experts, many of us are not always efficient at communicating our ideas in simple terms to those who are new to those research concepts.
+As experts, many of us do not always effictively communicate our ideas in simple terms for people who are new to those research concepts.
-This is where illustrations are quite powerful at communicating complex ideas simply and accessibly.
+This is where illustrations are quite powerful at communicating complex ideas simply.

-Simple images, tables and flow charts are something that many of us can do.
+Simple images, tables and flow charts are something that many of us can create.
 Sketchnote is another way to visually describe a set of ideas.
 Several resources can be found for people interested in sketch-noting and visual thinking, for example, see this [post from Sketchnote Academy about sketchnote](https://sketchnoteacademy.com/what-is-sketchnoting/) and [videos on visual thinking by Scriberia](https://www.youtube.com/watch?v=-Owxi2QNjlI).

-It is an advantage for scientists who are also excellent visual communicators, but most people may find it challenging and time taking to create both written and visual materials.
+It is an advantage for scientists who are also excellent in visual communications, but most people may find it challenging and time taking to create both written and visual materials.
 Therefore, it is useful to hire expert/professional scribes if a project or event budget allows.
 These scribes/artists generally talk to researchers for 10-20 minutes to gather all information they need to express their ideas through drawings, illustrations or infographics.
 Sometimes, these can be done as scribing of a talk or discussion as explained in [this video by Scriberia](https://www.youtube.com/watch?v=LjrtKaZVEio).

-These illustrations are available at the end of the day/event, or after a few days if post-processing, editing, modification or digitalisation of hand-drawn sketches might be needed.
+These illustrations are available at the end of the event, or after a few days if post-processing, editing, modification or digitalisation of hand-drawn sketches might be needed.
-These illustrations can be described for the screen reading apps as well to express abstract concepts more clearly.

 Having a scribe at an event can also improve engagement and help participants contribute to something that is immediately and visually achievable in a short duration.
-Furthermore, even if they are not able to interact with everyone in person, can use their illustrations as a way to exchange their ideas more widely.
+Furthermore, if shared on the spot, researchers can use their illustrations as a way to exchange their ideas more widely, even with those they won't meet at the ebent.

 ## This is what you should think about when creating a brief